What chain splits mean for Monero’s privacy and security

 However, Monero Original did not gain much traction and was eventually abandoned by the community.
 This is because the vast majority of Monero users and developers chose to support the new algorithm and continue on the main Monero blockchain.

-See also What Is Monero Triptych?
+See also What Are Bulletproofs++?

 While chain splits can be disruptive and cause uncertainty in the short term, they can also be beneficial in the long term.
 This is because they allow different groups within a community to pursue their own vision for the project, which can lead to innovation and improvements.